VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
+  -tlsMinVersion string
+     Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+Supported values: TLS10, TLS11, TLS12, TLS13
   -version
      Show VictoriaMetrics version
 ```